drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 Second, label command appearing in a *numbered* environment acts differently.
-Numbered environments are things like equation, eqnarray, enumerate, figure, table...
-In each of these environments the label command acts differently.
-For example, in eqnarray environment the label can go anywhere before the \\\\ that ends the current equation - effectively giving each equation it's own label!
+Numbered environments are things like *equation, eqnarray, enumerate, figure, table*, etc. In each of these environments the label command acts differently.
+For example, in *eqnarray* environment the label can go anywhere before the \\\\ that ends the current equation --- effectively giving each equation it's own label!

-The figure environment has different rules.
-In particular, the thing that creates numbering inside the figure environment is the caption command.
+The *figure* environment has different rules.
+In particular, the thing that creates numbering inside the *figure* environment is the *caption* command.
 A figure may have multiple captions, creating multiple "sections" within the figure.
 On other hand, if the caption command is never used, the label still uses the text numbering (which is the